 10.3 Force Majeure

-10.3.1 Neither Party shall be considered in default under this Agreement or responsible to the other Party in tort, strict liability, contract or other legal theory for damages of any description for any interruption or failure of service or deficiency in the quality or quantity of service or any other failure to perform any of its obligations hereunder to the extent such failure occurs without fault or negligence on the part of that Party and is caused by factors beyond that Party’s reasonable control, which by the exercise of reasonable diligence that Party is unable to prevent, avoid, mitigate or overcome, including without limitation storm, flood, lightning, earthquake, explosion, equipment failure, civil disturbance, labor dispute, act of God or the public enemy, action or inaction of a court or public authority, unscheduled withdrawal of facilities from operation for maintenance or repair or any other cause of similar nature beyond the reasonable control of that Party (any such event, “Force Majeure”).
+10.3.1 Neither Party shall be considered in default under this Agreement or responsible to the other Party in tort, strict liability, contract or other legal theory for damages of any description for any interruption or failure of service or deficiency in the quality or quantity of service or any other failure to perform any of its obligations hereunder to the extent such failure occurs without fault or negligence on the part of that Party and is caused by factors beyond that Party’s reasonable control, which by the exercise of reasonable diligence that Party is unable to prevent, avoid, mitigate or overcome, including without limitation, storm, flood, lightning, earthquake, explosion, equipment failure, civil disturbance, labor dispute, act of God or the public enemy, action or inaction of a court or public authority, unscheduled withdrawal of facilities from operation for maintenance or repair or any other cause of similar nature beyond the reasonable control of that Party (any such event, “Force Majeure”).
 Economic hardship of either Party shall not constitute Force Majeure under this Agreement.
 Nor shall anything contained in this paragraph or elsewhere in this Agreement excuse Generator Owner or Virginia Power from strict compliance with the obligation of the Parties to comply with the terms of Article 9 of this Agreement relating to timely payments.

 10.3.2 Each Party shall have the obligation to operate in accordance with Good Utility Practice at all times and to use Due Diligence to overcome and remove any cause of failure to perform.